Nektion Formula Language Basics

 To create your model in Nektion, you have to use the Nektion Model Tools.
-They are accessible by clicking on the the small circle in the upper left cornet and selecting Model Tools from the menu.
+They are accessible by clicking on the small circle in the upper left corner and selecting Model Tools from the menu.

 Picture 4: Nektion model tools

 In order to create a context in Nektion, go to the model tools and open the contexts tab.
 Press “Add Context” to create a Context.
 In the dialog that opens, click on the NAME field to give it the name you want e.g. Product Context.
 The name is saved by clicking outside the editing area.
 When you have named the Context press the save button.

 Now you have a new context.
 The next step is to add relation types to the context.

 Note that if you have existing relation types (displayed in the relation types tab) and want to add them to the context, you can do this by using the “open to right” function to have both tabs open and drag-and-dropping the relation type on the context.